semiotic-ai/vscode-sql-studio/README.md

   - `Cancel Query` (`C-m C-c`) - Cancel execution.
   - `Show Results` (`C-m C-n`) - Show the results of the executed query.
   - `Load More Subgraphs` (`C-m C-l`) - Load the available subgraphs by signalled amount.
+  - `Clear API Key` - Clears gateway API Key stored in vscode user session secrets.
   - `Search Subgraph by Name and Description` (`C-m C-s`) - Search the subgraph by its name and description.
-  - `Set gateway API Key` - Prompt to set the API key necessary for querying.
-Can be run anytime via the command palette.
   - `Report a Bug` (`C-m C-b`) - Report a bug to us!
 - View result table with
   - Sort by clicking column names